If you’re a truckie, chances are you’re feeling the pinch.

 #4: Secure the finance

 Owner-drivers rarely have the cash to buy a truck upfront.
 Even if you do, it is wiser to finance it through a third party so you have cash on hand to cover your operating costs.
 From chattel mortgages to hire purchasing, there are plenty of ways to go about this.
-Weigh up your options with your accountant.
+Weigh up your options with your accountant and check out our Tools page to learn how GoGetta can help you.

 #5: Get truckin’, and find the work!